day8/re-frame/docs/EffectfulEvents.md

 But about 10% of the time, our handlers need additional inputs (coeffecs) or they need to cause additional side-effects (effects).
 That's when you reach for `-fx` handlers.

+`-fx` handlers allow us to return effects, declaratively in data.

 In the next tutorial, we'll shine a light on `interceptors` which are the mechanism by which  event handlers are executed.
 That knowledge will give us a springboard to more deeply understand coeffects and effects.
 We'll soon be writing our own.